squidfunk/mkdocs-material/docs/setup/ensuring-data-privacy.md

 :octicons-beaker-24: Experimental

-The built-in privacy plugin automatically identifies [external assets] as part of the build process and download all assets for dead simple self-hosting.
+The built-in privacy plugin automatically identifies [external assets] as part of the build process and downloads all assets for very simple self-hosting.
 Add the following lines to `mkdocs.yml`:

 ``` yaml